bguesman/docsify-test/docs/editor/blocks/procedural_cloud_volume_block.md

 **C# member variable:** `int m_maxConsecutiveZeroSamples` \
 Max number of consecutive zero samples before detail ray marching switches back to coarse ray marching.

+#### Light Sampling Strategy
+**C# member variable:** `int m_lightSamplingStrategy` \
+Strategy to use for selecting which directional light(s) to sample when evaluating the cloud lighting.
+This parameter can have a massive impact on performance when using two or more celestial bodies.
+One of:

+* **All:** sample all directional lights.
+Most expensive when there are multiple lights, but guarantees there will be no visual artifacts.
+Cheapest when there is only one light, since no special logic is required.
+* **Stochastic:** randomly sample only one directional light.
+Samples are drawn from a distribution that samples bright lights more frequently, and excludes occluded lights.
+* **Brightest:** sample only the brightest non-occluded light.
+This strategy works beautifully for cases where you have a very bright and a very dim light---i.e., the moon and the sun.

 <!---------------------------------------------------------------------------------------->